SamDuan/Data-Mining-for-Wine-Quality-Assessment/README.md

 # Data Mining for Wine Quality Assessment
+Wine quality, as Maynard Amerine once said, is easier to detect than define.
+This is due to quality being primarily subjective to each individual.

-In this project I'm going to use R to investigate red wine quality.
-The final result will include predictive model and patterns discovery of red quality based on chemical properties.
-In the first section presented data exploration.
-In the second part building predictive model.
+In this project, I'm going to use R and apply data analysis techniques to quantify and relate this very subjective taste of the wine with the chemical properties the wine, which are more objective.

-See more details at [the summary page](https://github.com/SamDuan/Data-Mining-for-Wine-Quality-Assessment/blob/master/wine.md)

 ![](/wine_files/readme-wine-quality.jpg)

+Exploratory data analysis is an approach to analyzing data sets to summarize their main characteristics, often with visual methods (Wikipedia).
+The following report details patterns discovery of red wine quality through data Exploration and building of the predictive model based on chemical properties.

+The complete R markdown can be access [here](https://github.com/SamDuan/Data-Mining-for-Wine-Quality-Assessment/blob/master/wine.md)